 - Add Moisture – The stationary air in your home can become very, very dry.
 Moist air actually feels warmer and holds heat better.
 Using a humidifier can help you keep that thermostat set at a lower setting while increasing the moisture in the air.
 House plants can also aid in increasing moisture in your home, keeping it warmer.

 - Keep Moving – Your body produces more heat when you’re up and about, so get up!
+Winter energy savings tips don’t always have to be technical or boring!
 It’s easy to snuggle up and stay put when you’re cold.
 Turn on some music (80s pop anyone?) and dance around.
 Clean the house or plan small workouts at home to get your blood pumping.
 Bonus – who couldn’t use a little more exercise after all of those delicious holiday meals and baked treats?

 - Water Heater Checks – Your water heater can use a large portion of the energy on your electricity bill – up to 25%!
 Lower the temperature to about 120 degrees.
 You’ll still get the heat you want, and won’t have to wait for the temperature to cool down before it’s comfortable.
 You should be scheduling maintenance checks for your water heater every few years, as well.
 Consider wrapping it in insulation or inexpensive blankets can save you money during the cold months.

 By using simple, winter energy savings tips, you’ll lower your electricity bill during the cold months.
 Staying cozy and warm in your home doesn’t mean you have to crank up the heat!
 Try these tips so that you can stay comfortable this season, and let your energy bill be the one to suffer instead!!
 And don’t forget – you can sign up for Energy Ogre to really save some serious money during the winter!